PsuAstro528/Fall2021-website-src/content/lessons/week2/goals.md

    + Identify real world complications that affect scaling
 - Exercise 2:  Numerical Stability of N-body Integration
    + Integrate differential equations
-   + Compare the accuracy and numerical stability of results as a function of time step, order and integration
+   + Compare the accuracy and numerical stability of results as a function of time step, order and integration algorithm
    + Appreciate importance of numerical stability
 - Exercise 3: Assertions, Unit Tests & Continuous Integration Testing
    + Write effective tests for floating point calculations